freeCodeCamp/guide/src/pages/machine-learning/index.md

 There are however other subcategories of machine learning you may encounter such as Semi-supervised and reinforced learning.

+### Supervised learning
+Supervised learning is the machine learning task of inferring a function from supervised training data.
+The training data consist of a set of training examples.
+In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).
+Further, the supervised learning can be taken as 2 paradigm, classification and regression.

+#### Basic flowchart/steps for supervised learning
+1. Collect training set.
+2. Divide training set into input object (features) and output object (classes or value)
+3. Decide what you will be applying, regression or classifier
+4. Decide which algorithm will you be applying, SVM, deep net, etc
+5. Run the algorithm on training set and use the model for predictions.

 #### More Information: